 The objective of your investment will usually dictate what you want it to do for you.
 Also the way you contribute, either by lump sum or income will also guide our recommendations.
 Some clients prefer to invest lump sums to provide income, others wish to accumulate income to build capital.
 We will need to consider your current and future tax position (both income tax and capital gains tax) before making a final recommendation.
 The use of unit trusts/OEICs, investment portfolios, ISAs, investment bonds, Premium Bonds (a combination) or other types of investment vehicles may feature in our recommendations.

-To further this active investment strategy approach to investments, Chapters Financial maintains and updates a regular view of the investment markets.
-We obviously have our own opinions and add to our robust procedures by consulting with an independent specialist, Steven Williams, Director at Cormorant Capital Strategies Limited on a quarterly basis.
+To inform our investment strategy, Chapters Financial maintains and updates a regular view of the investment markets.
+We obviously have our own opinions and add to our robust procedures by consulting with an independent specialist, Stephen Williams, Director at Cormorant Capital Strategies Limited, on a quarterly basis.

 Many of the recommended investment/pension holdings recommended by Chapters Financial Limited over the years have been diversified into various areas to create a balance based around your overall attitude to investment risk.